 The Group developed statistical models to provide own estimated PD, loss given default ("LGD") and exposure at default ("EAD") for exposures arising from residential mortgages to both individuals and property-holding shell companies, qualifying revolving retail exposures and other retail exposures to individuals and small business retail exposures.
 The PD reflects the risk of borrower default over a one-year period, while the EAD and LGD estimates reflect the loss severity of its credit exposures.
 Each of retail exposures is pooled by nature of obligors, facility types, collateral types and delinquency status.
 This grouping process provides the basis of accurate and consistent estimation for PD, LGD and EAD at the pool level.

-- 3.1 The internal rating systems and risk components (continued) - (A) The structure of internal rating systems and the relationship between internal ratings and external ratings (continued)
+(A) The structure of internal rating systems and the relationship between internal ratings and external ratings (continued)

 For each internal rating, the equivalent external rating in terms of default risk is as below: